mwatts/GraphLite/README.md

 - **Rust Community** - For creating an amazing ecosystem of high-quality libraries
 - All open source contributors whose work makes projects like GraphLite possible

 ---

+## Security

+If you discover a security vulnerability in GraphLite, please report it to **gl@deepgraphai.com**.
+Do not create public GitHub issues for security vulnerabilities.